Environment

 One of the causes that caught the engineer’s good eye: Lyme Disease.

-Curiously, May 13 the engineer had been mowing grass in Antas, and when changing clothes noticed two red rings that looked like a tick bite, close to eachother.
+Curiously, May 13 the engineer had been mowing grass, and when changing clothes noticed two red rings that looked like a tick bite, close to eachother.
 Even took a photo.

 Engineer Jansen's (impressive) hairy chest